Let me tell you about my encounter with Coyote.

-Grandmother Spider became something of a mentor for my young protagonist – and since every light has to have a shadow associated with it, the Trickster God, Coyote, ambled onto the stage with a hat-tilt and a wicked grin ….
+Grandmother Spider (who plays an important role in the creation of the world in several versions of the accounts dealing with this, particularly in the rich mythology of the American Southwest) became a mentor for my young protagonist – and since every light has to have a shadow associated with it, because otherwise the light has no form or feature, the Trickster God, Coyote, ambled onto the stage with a hat-tilt and a wicked grin aimed in my direction.